 - You can wipe off the rust stains using a towel, making diagnosis simple

 - For bacterial blight, you can perform polarization or cultural manipulations.

 - Separate the infected plants from healthy plants to avoid the spread of diseases.

 - Wipe the leaves occasionally with clean clothes to remove dust particles and excessive moisture.

 - Always water the plant in the early morning.

 - Plants do great with bottom watering, preventing water droplets from building up on the leaves.

 - There is no treatment for a few fungal diseases like a mosaic virus, so we suggest you discard the plant as a whole.

 Should I Prune Brown Leaves on my Prayer Plant?

-However, once more than 50% of the Prayer plant leaf is covered with brown leaves spots, there is no going back.
+However, once more than 50% of the Prayer Plant leaf is covered with brown leaf spots; there is no going back.